nfredrik/Food-Finder/README.md

 #Food Finder

+An exercise to practice Ruby.

-Chapter 9 of Lynda's [Ruby Essential Training](http://www.lynda.com/Ruby-tutorials/essential-training/47905-2.html) is a terminal app incorporating all the lessons learned in the course.
+Following along with Lynda's [Ruby Essential Training](http://www.lynda.com/Ruby-tutorials/essential-training/47905-2.html) course.
+This terminal app incorporates all the lessons learned in the course.